wofsauge/IsaacDocs/docs/Level.md

 ### Is·Next·Stage·Available () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean IsNextStageAvailable ( ) {: .copyable aria-label='Functions' }
+Returns `false` if on a final floor (Chest/Dark Room, The Void, Home).
+Returns `true` otherwise, including cases where the next stage is technically not available such as not having the Polaroid or Negative when entering its respective Big Chest or beating Hush for the first time.

 ___
 ### Is·Pre·Ascent () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean IsPreAscent ( ) {: .copyable aria-label='Functions' }
-Returns true if the player is in the version of Mausoleum/Gehenna II leading to the Ascent.
+Returns `true` if the player is in the version of Mausoleum/Gehenna II leading to the Ascent.

 ___
 ### Make·Red·Room·Door () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean MakeRedRoomDoor ( int CurrentRoomIdx, DoorSlot Slot ) {: .copyable aria-label='Functions' }
-Attempts to create a red room door in the given room at the given door slot

-Returns true on success.
+Attempts to create a red room door in the given room at the given door slot.
+Returns `true` on success.

+???- note "Notes"
+	This function can be used to create rooms not connected to any other room.
+For example, calling `MakeRedRoomDoor(2, DoorSlot.DOOR_LEFT0)` will create a room where `Slot` of `CurrentRoomIdx` would connect to, in this case grid index 1.

+	Rooms can also be forced to be created by setting [Challenge](Game.md#challenge) to Red Redemption (`Challenge.CHALLENGE_RED_REDEMPTION`).
+Note that creating a room connected to an otherwise invalid slot will cause the door to lead to an Error room!
 ___
 ### Query·Room·Type·Index () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### int QueryRoomTypeIndex ( [RoomType](enums/RoomType.md) RoomType, boolean Visited, [RNG](RNG.md) rng, boolean IgnoreGroup = false ) {: .copyable aria-label='Functions' }
-IgnoreGroup: If set to true, includes rooms that do not have the same group ID as the current room (currently unused)
+IgnoreGroup: If set to `true`, includes rooms that do not have the same group ID as the current room (currently unused)
 ___
 ### Remove·Compass·Effect () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }